lambdamikel/LambdaSpeak/README.md

 * Optionally, LambdaSpeak 1.95 can be equipped with an op-amp-based audio mixer, used for mixing the PCM output with the speech signal.
 Since the speech output produced by the "TextToSpeech click" board from MikroElektronika is **only** available through the audio jack (it is not available from the pins of this board), a short (e.g, 2") audio jumper cable can be used to route the speech audio signal from the daughter board into LambdaSpeak's op-amp over the audio input jack, where it gets mixed with the PCM signal from the ATmega, and then the combined speech and PCM sample signal is available at LambdaSpeak's audio output jack.

 * The **original SPO256-AL2 speech chip** is used in the LambdaSpeak 2.1 breadboard prototype.
 LambdaSpeak 2.1 adds two additional modes: a SPO256-AL2-based SSA-1 mode, and a SPO256-AL2-based DK'tronics speech synthesizer mode.
 These modes can be considered as re-implementations of the original DK'tronics and SSA-1 speech synthesizers.
-The software compatability with the original speech synthesizers is 100%, as the original speech chip is being used.
-Speech allophones are hence uttered immediately, syncronously, no buffering takes place.
-The SPO256 signal lines (LRQ and SBY) are not emulated by the ATmega firmware, but are routed directly from the speech chip onto the CPC's databus, just as in the originals.
+These modes are 100% compatible to the original speech synthesizers, as the original speech chip is being used.
+Speech allophones are hence uttered immediately, synchronously, no buffering takes place.
+The SPO256-AL2 signal lines (LRQ and SBY) are not emulated by the ATmega firmware, but routed directly from the speech chip onto the CPC databus, just as in the originals.
 I am currently working on a LambdaSpeak 1.98 PCB which will also be equipped with the SPO256-AL2 chip, as an extension to the LambdaSpeak 1.95 PCB available for download here.
-No (SMD) PCB for LambdaSpeak 2.0 and LambdaSpeak 2.1 exist yet (work in progress).
+No (SMD) PCB for LambdaSpeak 2.0 and LambdaSpeak 2.1 exists yet (work in progress).

 ### Media